bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

 ## 4. Credential Data, Issuance, and Changes

 ### 4.1 Data Source(s)
-- Law Society Member Portal connected to the database of registered legal professionals
+Law Society maintains a database of registered legal professionals

 ### 4.2 Data Updates
-_How and when the Issuer gets updates to the data that goes into the credential.
-How the credential gets updated should be left for the Revocation section, below._
+LSBC administrators perform updates on database records which trigger credential revocations and reissuance, see further details in section 4.4

 ### 4.3 Issuance
 The legal professional MUST login to the Law Society Member Portal with their username and password.
 The Member Portal provides a means for connecting with the BC Wallet with a QR code scan process.
 Once the connection is established, the Legal Professional credential is issued to the BC Wallet based on the account information associated to the logged in user.
 The LSBC Member Portal WILL use the Traction tenant integration to perform the App Attestation proof request check to ensure this connection is with the official BC Wallet App.
 If the check fails, the connection is deleted and an error is returned to the LSBC Member Portal.